kiwisincebirth/TRS-80-MODEL-1-K/STATUS.md

 ## 18 October 2025

+Major milestones today
-Major milstone today, completed work on the Supermem board, and got the V2 prototype up and running.
+* completed work on the Supermem board, which is now fully documented.
+* Got the V2 prototype up and running.

 ## 29 Sept 2025